Scrollerer/Scrollerer.github.io/index.md

 >
 > **Description:** Just spin and see if you win!
 >
-> One of the projects from school was to visualize my classmates how casinos eventually steal all their money.
+> One of the projects from school was to visualize for my classmates how casinos eventually steal all their customers' money.

 - **Digital Free From School Timer**